c4gteam5/C4G/README.md

 ##### This website utilizes free templates from Material UI (https://mui.com/).
 No ownership is expressed, and any source code that utilizes MUI is sourced from their documentation, or modified by this team to work with our source.
-In addition, part of the code also refers to an online course published by Traversy, B., please refer to the reference list for details.
+In addition, part of the code refers to an online course published by Traversy, B. as well as open-sourced React and Express.js documentations, please refer to the reference list for details.
 ---
 # How to start frontend